viniciusvasconcelosferreira/escribo-backend-auth-challenge/README.md

 ## Licença

-Este projeto está licenciado sob a licença MIT.
+Este projeto é distribuído sob a licença MIT.
+Consulte o arquivo [LICENSE](LICENSE) para obter mais detalhes.